TheStig294/100-more-randomats-pack-1/README.md

 Last 2 (non-jester) players alive have a one-shot pistol showdown!\
 They are given 1-shot pistols, infinite ammo, and wallhacks.\
 All unspent credits are removed, no other guns/grenades/weapons other than the revolver can be used.\
+If innocents/traitors win, the winners have a free-for-all instead!\
 \
 _ttt_randomat_pistols_ - Default: 1 - Whether this randomat is enabled
 ## Random jump height for everyone!